 Review your NAP for consistency

-NAP is the Name, Address, and Phone (number) for your business.
+NAP is the Name, Address, and Phone (number) of your business.
 Getting it right on your GMB is essential but this doesn’t go far enough.
 Your NAP can be found in many online directories on the internet and it needs to be consistent.
 If it’s not Google has less trust in your business and lowers your ranking.

 The various places your business could be listed include:

 There are a range of tools available to help you find where your business is listed.
 After you’ve found every listing, you must ensure all of the information is the same – including spelling and grammar.
 Doing this will increase Google’s trust in your business and improve your ranking.
 Watch the Q&A session underneath to learn more about NAP: